pm2-hive/pm2-hive.github.io/docs/full.md

 pm2 jlist              # Print process list in raw JSON pm2 prettylist         # Print process list in beautified JSON

-pm2 describe 0         # Display all informations about a specific process
+pm2 describe 0         # Display all information about a specific process

 pm2 monit              # Monitor all processes